Do you want to know what a ninth cousin is? In this post, learn all about 9th cousins, including how many you have, how they are related, and more.

 If you are into genealogy or family tree research, understanding how 9th cousins are related is very important.
 Plus, we have an incredible number of these relatives, as you will learn below.

 There is a really good chance that you have met some of your ninth cousins, but you probably didn’t know it at the time!
+As you will find out in this post, we have so many 9th cousins that you might encounter a few while walking down a busy city street.

 Let’s get started, shall we?